Mobile cloud storage: History

+The launch of Amazon Web Services (AWS) in 2006 marked a major turning point.
+AWS introduced Amazon S3 (Simple Storage Service), which allowed businesses and developers to store and retrieve any amount of data, at any time, from anywhere on the web.
+This development was revolutionary, providing scalable, reliable, and low-cost data storage infrastructure that transformed how organizations managed their data.

+Applications

 Some mobile device manufacturers include mobile cloud storage apps with their product.
 These apps facilitate synchronization of user files across multiple platforms.
 Part of the process for setting up new mobile devices frequently includes configuring a cloud storage service to Backup the device's files and information.
 Apple iOS devices come pre-loaded and configured to use Apple's mobile cloud storage service iCloud.
 Google offers a similar feature with the Android operating system by backing up the device using a Google Drive account.
 The Samsung Galaxy smartphone has partnered with Dropbox, while Microsoft similarly offers Microsoft OneDrive.

 Some mobile cloud storage apps are platform-independent.
 For example, Nasuni's Mobile Access app is available on any Android or iOS device.

 Most companies offering Cloud Storage have secure websites to access files allowing use on any device that can browse the Internet.